mitchellporter/BGRecursiveTableViewDataSource/README.md

 There are some **additional methods available** for this subclass, so check out its header file.

-### Using Core Data to generating empty sections
+### Using Core Data to generate empty sections

-An additional subclass variant besides the standard one for using `NSFetchedResultsController` is also available: `BGRecursiveTableViewDataSourceFetchedResultsEmptySectionGroup` — This subclass will create **empty sections** based on the `NSFetchedResultsController` content.
-You can fill these with static or other content as you wish.
+An additional subclass variant besides the standard one for using `NSFetchedResultsController` is also available: **`BGRecursiveTableViewDataSourceFetchedResultsEmptySectionGroup`**

+This subclass will instead create **empty sections** for each fetched object, based on the `NSFetchedResultsController` fetched results, while retaining the accessibility of said objects from your code.
+You can fill these sections with predefined static content or other dynamic content as you wish.

-## Debugging Tips
+## Debugging & Testing

-Debugging exceptions and crashes with `UITableView` has always been kind of exciting since you can be somewhat in void of information. `BGRecursiveTableViewDataSource` makes this a little easier, since you can toggle sections in more complicated instances or comment them out of your code entirely to see if issues persist.
+Debugging exceptions and crashes with `UITableView` has always been kind of tedious since you can be somewhat in void of information. `BGRecursiveTableViewDataSource` makes this a little easier, since you can toggle sections on/off or comment them out of your code entirely to see if issues persist.
+Likely, issues are in a much simpler format given the simplification and modularization of each `BGRecursiveTableViewDataSourceSectionGroup` implementation.

-It’s also possible to write more straightforward tests of your subclasses of modularized `BGRecursiveTableViewDataSourceSectionGroup` instances, versus trying to test a more intricate `UITableView`.
+It’s also possible to write more straightforward tests of your subclasses of `BGRecursiveTableViewDataSourceSectionGroup` instances also given this modularization.
+Trying to test a more intricate `UITableView` is more difficult.

 ## Installation